wp-plugins/fancybox-for-wordpress/readme.txt

 = About future releases =

-Future release will continue to work without having to make any configuration, but i will provide and options page to allow customization of the [FancyBox](http://fancy.klade.lv/) effect and changing where it is used.
+Future releases will continue to work without having to make any configuration, but i will provide an options page to allow customization of the [FancyBox](http://fancy.klade.lv/) effect, and being able to change where it is used in your blog.

 = No worky, what now? =